koalacoding/mario_sokoban/README.md

 8. Give the possibility to Mario to move boxes.
 FINISHED
 9. Boxes placed on objectives cannot be moved and their image change.
 FINISHED
 10. Add a starting menu.
 FINISHED
+11. Added the game in a single function.
+FINISHED

 ### To do